danimarinova/web/_pages/publications.md

 author_profile: true
 ---

-Below are selected publications from the last few years.
+Below are selected publications from the past few years.
 For a full list, please see my [CV](/personal/CV.pdf).

 ---